 In 1915, Drs.
 Long and Evans crossed several Winstar Institute white female rats with a wild gray male rat to derive a general multipurpose model rat for behavioral research.
 It is the Long-Evans rat that Elizabeth Quinlan, Ph.D., and her colleagues have been using for some fascinating research into the neuroplasticity of amblyopia.
 Dr. Quinlan presented this research to a rapt audience at the Annual Meeting of the College of Optometrists in Vision Development in Ft.
 Worth, Texas yesterday.
-You can read some of her recent research papers here.
+You can read an updated review of her research thoughts here (2018)

 The essence of the Quinlan Lab research presented can be summarized briefly as follows: